JustRedTTG/PGE_Docs/docs/source/getting-started.rst

 Filling the background
 ----------------------

-After making our basic game loop, let's fill the background with white onevery frame!
+After making our basic game loop, let's fill the background with white on every frame!
 For that we simply use the method:

 .. code-block:: python

   fill.full(color)

-Here we have two options we can either manually set the color or use "``pe.color``"
+Here we have two options we can either manually set the color or use "``pe.color``".

 .. code-block:: python